ToxyBorg/llama_langchain_documents_embeddings/README.md

     It then creates a file path by joining the directory path and file name with a ".pkl" extension.

     Finally, it saves the embeddings object to the binary file using the "pickle" module

+# # STEP 3 CREATING AND SAVING VECTORSTORES:

+  ## The function create_vectorstore_from_json:
+    Creates a FAISS index from text embeddings extracted from JSON files in a specified directory.
+    The function loads the embeddings, reads the JSON files, extracts the text values, creates text embedding pairs, and

+    Returns a FAISS index from the pairs.

+  ## The function load_embeddings:
+    Loads embeddings from a file using the pickle module.
+    The function opens the file in binary mode, loads the embeddings using pickle.load(), and

+    Returns the embeddings.

+  ## The function save_vectorstore:
+    Saves a FAISS index as a file at the specified directory path and file name.
+    The function creates the directory if it doesn't exist, creates the file path.

+    Finally, it saves the FAISS index to the file.